How to Examine the Belgian Tervuren

 - Check for missing teeth - gently from the sides

-- check depth of chest, forechest, and shoulder angulation
+- Check depth of chest, forechest, and shoulder angulation

-- check placement of shoulder assembly
+- Check placement of shoulder assembly

-- check tail length
+- Check tail length

 Consider that the great majority of Tervuren are owner-handled.

 There is much that you can do to help put a dog at ease when judging.
-Keep in mind that Tervuren enjoy inteacting with their handlers, and you may be considered a bit of an intrusion to his good time!
+Keep in mind that Tervuren enjoy interacting with their handlers, and you may be considered a bit of an intrusion to his good time!
 Approach the dog in a confident, straightforward and gentle manner.
 If you stare at the dog, particularly from close-up or on approach for the exam, the dog may find this to be rather unsettling.
 Judges that approach dogs in this manner are more likely to experience problems than those who get on with it in a matter-of-fact manner.

 Begin the exam from the front so that the dog sees you coming.
 Stopping your forward motion, such as to offer a hand, is not usually a good approach as it indicates uncertainly on your part, and encourages the dog to question you.
 A good approach is to look politely just slightly to the side of the dog's head, or to the handler, saying something pleasant to the owner as you touch the side of the dog's head.
 It is best to say nothing for the dog.
 For example, you might ask the handler if they prefer to show the bite.
 A smile and short word with the handler will go a long way in making the exam a pleasant experience, both for the dog and the handler.

 When examining the dog's head, try to avoid staring directly into its eyes for more than a gaze.
 Tervurens are sensitive to the intent of a stranger and will wonder why the unnatural stare.
 If you want to take a long hard look at the dog, reserve it for after the physical examination and stand back a bit so the dog can have a comfortable space with its handler.